OnurOksuz59005/solutions_repo/docs/1 Physics/5 Circuits/Problem_1.md

 ![Mixed Series-Parallel Circuit](./images/example_3_circuit.png)

-The algorithm reduces this circuit step by step, first identifying series connections and then parallel connections, until the equivalent resistance is calculated.
+This graph represents a mixed circuit containing both series and parallel elements.
+The algorithm systematically reduces this circuit by alternating between series and parallel reductions until only two nodes remain.

+For mixed circuits, the reduction follows a specific order:

+1. Identify and reduce series connections: $R_{series} = R_1 + R_2$
+2. Identify and reduce parallel connections: $\frac{1}{R_{parallel}} = \frac{1}{R_1} + \frac{1}{R_2}$
+3. Repeat until the circuit is fully reduced

+This systematic approach works for any circuit that can be reduced using only series and parallel combinations.

 #### Example 4: Wheatstone Bridge Circuit